-For the better part of a century, Cape Cod Region has had a tourism/retirement-centered economic plan that leverages its unique and immense natural resources, as well as its geographic position near population centers in the Northeast megalopolis – the most heavily urbanized region in the country (49 million), Western Europe and eastern Canada.
-While this strategy has been successful in establishing the region as a world-class leisure destination, it fails to embrace many other facets of the region’s economy that have grown around its core attribute – its water related resources.
+For the better part of a century, the Region has had a tourism and retirement-centered economy that leverages its unique and immense natural resources, as well as its geographic position near population centers in the Northeast.
+While this strategy has been successful in establishing the region as a world-class leisure destination, it has failed to embrace many other facets of the region’s economy that have grown around its core attribute – water related resources.

-Launched in 2015 by the Cape Cod Chamber of Commerce, The Blue Economy Project is a regional initiative to promote and sustain a maritime-focused economy on Cape Cod, the islands and southeastern MA.
-Building on existing sustainable tourism development, world class marine research, and land use planning dedicated to preserving our environment and quality of life, the effort also aims for full inclusion with existing economic efforts in the region.
-The Project was supported by a grant from the Baker-Polito administration’s Seaport Economic Council.
+Launched in 2015 by the Cape Cod Chamber of Commerce, The Blue Economy Project is a regional initiative to promote and sustain a maritime-focused economy on Cape Cod, the islands of Martha’s Vineyard and Nantucket, and southern Plymouth County.
+This effort builds on existing tourism industries, a world class marine research and technology cluster, and sustainable use planning dedicated to preserving our environment and quality of life.
+Initial project support funding was provided by a grant from the Baker-Polito administration’s Seaport Economic Council.

 The blue economy acknowledges that the environment is our economy.
-It recognizes the vast role that water, both salt and fresh, plays in our everyday life, understanding our relationship with the water resources surrounding us, how we interact, and finding a sustainable and symbiotic course for the future.
+It recognizes the vast role that water- both salt and fresh, plays in our everyday life, and the importance of finding a sustainable and symbiotic course for the future.

 Photo: Fort Hill, Eastham